influxdata/influxdb/query/docs/SPEC.md

 In addition to explicit blocks in the source code, there are implicit blocks:

-1. The _universe block_ encompasses all IFQL source text.
+1. The _universe block_ encompasses all Flux source text.
-2. Each package has a _package block_ containing all IFQL source text for that package.
+2. Each package has a _package block_ containing all Flux source text for that package.
-3. Each file has a _file block_ containing all IFQL source text in that file.
+3. Each file has a _file block_ containing all Flux source text in that file.
 4. Each function literal has its own _function block_ even if not explicitly declared.

 Blocks nest and influence scoping.